Who We Are & Our History

 • continued swarm capture;

-• the inclusion of USDA Primorsky Russian and SMR/VSH breeder queens;
+• the inclusion of USDA Primorsky Russian and SMR/VSH & Caucasian breeder queens;

 • the establishment of isolated mating yards